No Records Found

 Google Map Not Loaded

 - 6 Larwood Drive

 - Sound Speech Services

-This is dependent upon how the child is currently functioning.
-A child who presents as minimally verbal is very different than a child who is able to produce some syllable structures but with significant groping.
+My treatment approach varies.
+Throughout many trainings, I’ve been able to increase the tools in my Apraxia "tool box".
+I may use PROMPT with DDTC for one child, but then use ReST for another.
+I talk about using AAC with many of my families, so we may choose to incorporate technology so they can communicate as we are working on speech output.
+The best thing to do is build repertoire while figuring out the greatest needs, and then utilizing the best tool for success.
 It always goes back to the motor planning aspect - looking to expand the types of words and sentences, while providing the optimal amount of trials and feedback.
-It's important to figure out which "tool" in my "toolbox" works best for children.
 I may use PROMPT or K-SLP for one child, but then use DTTC or ReST for another.
 The best thing to do is build repertoire while having a grasp on where they are currently functioning, and then utilizing the best tool for success.

 As a speech language pathologist and a mom of a child with Apraxia, the local connection is so important to me.
 I appreciate working with all the members of a team-providing support to pediatricians and neurologists, school based staff, family members and other professionals.
 While the Apraxia walks have been virtual, I look forward to being a supporter in the region.
 I consult with local school systems when they need support or training to increase their knowledge of Apraxia.